timhowgego/Aquius/README.md

 **Caution:** Merge Aquius is intended to merge sets of files created in a similiar manner.
 Merging an adhoc sequence of Aquius files may appear successful, but the actual services presented may be extremely inconsistent, especially if service filters differ or different analysis periods have been used.

-*Tp:* The original dataset files are processed in order of filename, which allows processing order to be controlled.
+*Tip:* The original dataset files are processed in order of filename, which allows processing order to be controlled.
 The product filters of first file will appear at the top of the merged product filter.
 The nodes in the first file will tend to hold smaller index values, which may have a small impact on final file size.
 The first file is the first source consulted for meta, option, translation (all unless defined by configuration), and service filter.

 ## Data Structure

 Aquius requires a network `dataset` JSON file to work with.
 The dataset file uses a custom data structure, one intended to be sufficiently compact to load quickly, and thus shorn of much human readability and structural flexibility.
 The dataset file will require custom pre-processing by the creator of the network.
-[GTFS To Aquius](#gtfs-to-aquius) is currently the only automated tool that performs this pre-processing.
+[GTFS To Aquius](#gtfs-to-aquius) or [GeoJSON to Aquius](#geojson-to-aquius) can be used to automate this pre-processing.
 Aquius performs some basic checks on data integrity (of minimum types and lengths) that should catch the more heinous errors, but it is beholden on the creator of the dataset to control the quality of the data therein.
 JSON files must be encoded to UTF-8.

 ### Meta